Base ODF solutions on user needs

 You’ll gather this information using different methods, including internal inventories and user research.
 You should also get to know your users and office environment, perhaps in a more informal or less structured way.

-The process of gathering and analysing this information might also reveal what document-handling practices aren’t working and shouldn’t be kept, and what new practices you might benefit from.
+The process of gathering and analysing this information might also reveal what document-handling practices are not working and shouldn’t be kept, and what new practices you might benefit from.

 Identify user types

 Most users need software to write a report or a letter, prepare an occasional spreadsheet with some simple calculations or put together a slide pack for a presentation.
-These users don’t need any special functionality and are relatively easy to migrate.
+These users do not need any special functionality and are relatively easy to migrate.

 Not every user is the average user, however.
 Different types of users in your organisation will often work with certain file types.
 You should try to find a representative group for each type of user to interview so you can better understand their individual needs.